The 2017 Fair Credit Reporting Act Conference will take place April 27–29, 2017 at the Hyatt Regency in Baltimore, MD.

-Registration will close on April 14, 2017.
-Only NACA members will be allowed to register on site.
+** Nonmembers will not be allowed to register on site.

 Reserve your hotel room for $150/night at the The Hyatt Regency, Baltimore.
-Make your reservations early, as the hotel is expected to sell out.
 The hotel is already sold out for Thursday and Saturday nights.
-There are still rooms available for Tuesday and Wednesday nights and one room left for Friday night.
+There are still rooms available for Tuesday and Wednesday nights.
 If you want to be added to a waitlist, email Rebecca@consumeradvocates.org.